richard4339/destiny2-php/README.md

 ## About
 Currently includes (mostly) just the clan endpoints, with user endpoints coming soon.

+My intention is to make all object calls be JSON Serializable by implementing JsonSerializable()

 ## Installation
 ### Using Composer
 ```